-The cumulative delay distribution curves (one of them is shown in Figure 9(a)) are very similar to these hyperbolic curves.
-(Similar cumulative distributions of delay are also reported in Gonsalves's measurement results [8]).
+The cumulative delay distribution curves, as shown in Figure 5(d) are very similar to these hyperbolic curves.
+(Similar cumulative distributions of delay are also reported in Gonsalves's measurement results [7]).
+Thus, we decided to use hyperbolic curves to model the cumulative delay distributions.
 The advantage of this approach is that a cumulative distribution curve can be "compressed" into single variable $\alpha$ .
 This makes the lookup table extremely compact.
 Moreover, optimal values of $\alpha$ can be chosen as the least-squares fit to the actual distribution.
 Because of the single control variable $\alpha$ , the least-squares fitting is much more easily determined than with multiple control variables.
-An example of such modeling is shown in Figure 9(a) and (c).
+An example of such modeling is shown in Figure 8(b).